 Other common asbestos-containing items include heating and piping like furnaces and lining around ventilation pipes, exterior surfaces such as roofing and shingles, interior surfaces, floor coverings, electrical equipment, vintage appliances, and more.
 With flooring, asbestos was used in adhesives or linoleum compounds.

-Ceiling tiles were also a common use of asbestos.
+Ceiling tiles and popcorn ceilings were also a common use of asbestos.
 Since they were often in close proximity to lighting fixtures, asbestos was used to maintain their fire-resistance.

 In fact, nearly 80% of structures built prior to 1980 have asbestos in them, many being the homes we live in.
 An estimated 30 million homes may still contain asbestos materials in them.
 Not until the late 1970s did its use become more heavily regulated in residences.